Bonnie MacBird: Film career

 MacBird has spent most of her career in Hollywood as a screenwriter and producer.
 She wrote the original drafts of Tron and received a "story by" credit.
 She worked in feature film development for Universal Studios in the 1970s, won two Emmy Awards as a producer in the 1980s, and was, for ten years, the head of a firm called Creative License/SkyBird Productions.
 She has a number of acting and writing credits in Los Angeles theatre.

 She continues to write, direct and act in theatre in Los Angeles and is a voice actor for SkyBoat Media.

 Novels

-Her first Sherlock Holmes novel, Art in The Blood, was published by HarperCollins in 2015.
-A second Holmes mystery, Unquiet Spirits, followed in 2017.
+MacBird's recent career has focused on her Sherlock Holmes Adventure series for HarperCollins.
+Her first Sherlock Holmes novel, Art in The Blood, (2015) was followed by Unquiet Spirits (2017).
 A third, The Devil's Due, was released in 2019, followed by The Three Locks in 2021.
 Her fifth novel, What Child is This?: A Sherlock Holmes Christmas Adventure, appeared in 2022 and was illustrated by Frank Cho.